Are you looking to get into property investment, or maybe you’re keen to add to your existing property portfolio?

 Just to make things clear…

-In my mind this is not an investment strategy – it’s a short term funding strategy, which only make sense when used to purchase high capital growth investment grade properties.
+In my mind this is not an investment strategy – it’s a short-term funding strategy, which only makes sense when used to purchase high capital growth investment-grade properties.

-It usually happens at the end stage of every property cycle when people read of the windfalls made by those who bought property a few years ago, however that is obviously the time of the property cycle you need to be more cautious in your investing rather than over optimistic.
+However, that is obviously the time of the property cycle you need to be more cautious in your investing rather than over-optimistic.

-Of course it’s an understandable emotion, but investing with emotion leads to bad judgement.
+Of course, it's an understandable emotion, but investing with emotion leads to bad judgment.

 And it is exactly this type of emotion that makes you easy prey for the property marketers and spruikers who will offer you a way to get rich quickly.